 Subject to the provisions of the Plan, the Board shall have the authority to determine the limitations, restrictions and conditions, if any, in addition to those set forth in Section 2.3 hereof, applicable to the exercise of an Option, including, without limitation, the nature and duration of the restrictions, if any, to be imposed upon the exercise of the Options or the sale or other disposition of Common Shares acquired upon exercise of the Option, and the nature of the events, if any, and the duration of the period in which any Participant's rights in respect of Common Shares acquired upon exercise of an Option may be forfeited, with the discretion in the Board to modify or rescind such restrictions in the event of certain corporate developments such as a take over bid, reorganization, merger, change in capital or amalgamation.
-An Eligible Person may receive Options on more than one occasion under the Plan and may receive separate Options on any one occasion; however, no more than 5% of the issued shares of the Company may be issued to any Eligible Person in any 12 month period unless disinterested shareholder approval has been obtained.
-No more than 2% of the issued shares of the Company may be issued to any one Consultant in any 12 month period.
-No more than 2% of the issued shares of the Company may be issued to all employees in the aggregate conducting investor relations activities (as defined in the policies of the TSX Venture Exchange) or any Eligible Person providing investor relations services in any 12 month period, calculated as at the date the Options are granted to any Eligible Person.
-The Company is required to issue at news release at the time of the grant for options granted to Insiders and any Eligible Person providing investor relations services.
+An Eligible Person may receive Options on more than one occasion under the Plan and may receive separate Options on any one occasion; however, no more than 5% of the issued shares of the Company may be issued to any Eligible Person under this Plan and any other Share Compensation Arrangement in any 12 month period unless disinterested shareholder approval has been obtained.
+No more than 2% of the issued shares of the Company may be issued to any one Consultant under this Plan and any other Share Compensation Arrangement in any 12 month period.

+No more than 2% of the issued shares of the Company may be issued to all Investor Relations Service Providers in any 12 month period, calculated as at the date the Options are granted to any Eligible Person.
+The Company is required to issue a news release at the time of the grant for options granted to Insiders and any Investor Relations Service Provider.